-This booklet, Stony Brook University Hospital General Consents, Agreements, Acknowledgments and Guide to Observation Services, serves to assist you and your representative to understand what you need to know about your general consents, and includes the language contained in the electronic or paper consent that you sign.
+This booklet, Stony Brook Medicine General Consents, Agreements, Acknowledgments and Guide to Observation Services, serves to assist you and your representative to understand what you need to know about your general consents, and includes the language contained in the electronic or paper consent that you sign.
 This booklet is given to you at the time you sign the consent, agreements, and acknowledgment forms for your general care and treatment at your Stony Brook Medicine hospital or provider location.

 These general consents and agreements do not include specific procedural or surgical consents, signed separately given to you by doctors or other licensed practitioners.
-At Stony Brook Medicine, Stony Brook University Hospital locations a general consent and agreement form is signed for each Inpatient, Observation, Emergency Department, Ambulatory Surgery (and corresponding) encounter.
+At Stony Brook Medicine, a general consent and agreement form is signed for each Inpatient, Observation, Emergency Department, Ambulatory Surgery (and corresponding) encounter.